US Tops World In Virus Cases And Logs Record Unemployment - UrduPoint

 "It is staggering.
 We are only seeing the initial numbers; they will get worse, unfortunately," New York Mayor Bill de Blasio told reporters, estimating that half a million people in the city would lose work.

-But stock markets continued to climb Friday, with Asian bourses in the green after a third straight day of rises on Wall Street.
+Stock markets remained volatile, with Asian bourses in the green Friday after a third straight day of rises on Wall Street, while Europe started the day down.

 Traders have taken heart from the passage through the Senate of a $2 trillion stimulus bill -- the largest in US history, which will support American businesses and provide cash payouts averaging $3,400 for a family of four.